 I make and facilitate participatory experiences designed to catalyze community and instigate new ways of imagining.

-I also focus on the frameworks that surround and support performance-based art as a producer, curator, and administrator for arts organizations.
+I also focus on the frameworks that surround and support community-based art as a producer, curator, and administrator for arts organizations.
 I am a founding artist-in-residence and was a curator and producing director of Cloud City in Williamsburg, Brooklyn from 2012-2014; from 2013 to 2014 I was associate producer of CATCH, the OBIE Award-winning Brooklyn-based performance series.
 I am the co-founder and Executive Director of The Wild Plan, a national touring theatre initiative created with collaborator Eric Powell Holm.
 I was an artist-in-residence/administrator/curator at 1419 (RIP) in Minneapolis.

 My essays on cultural production and micro-economics have appeared in HowlRound and contactprojectjournal, and my reviews have appeared courtesy of Contemporary Performance.
 I also occasionally interview other artists (600 Highwaymen here, Ant Hampton here).